YiguoQiao/Fast-High-Quality-HDS/README.md

 # Fast-High-Quality-Hierarchical-Depth-Map-Super-Resolution
 This is the code to our paper 'Fast, High-Quality Hierarchical Depth-Map Super-Resolution'.
+**Follow the paths listed below to find the corresponding models proposed in the paper.**

 ParaModelnew - EachLayer - PyraUpsampleBasic                            ------                basic HDS model